 Removal of tissue and skin

-The operation is performed either in our office under local anesthesia or in the operating at the Lawrence Surgery Center or Lawrence Memorial Hospital.
+The operation is performed either in our office under local anesthesia or in the operating at the Lawrence Surgery Center .
 The procedure varies in length depending on the extent of surgery we need to do, as discussed above.
 After the procedure we typically place you in a chest wrap or vest to provide compression on the area and minimize pain, swelling, and bleeding.
 Pain is typically mild to moderate and controlled with oral pain medication.

-Insurance coverage is sometimes available for treatment of gynecomastia, as this represents an abnormal condition and may be painful.
-If we think insurance coverage is a possibility, we will write a letter to your insurance company prior to the procedure and determine what benefits may be available.
+Insurance coverage is usually not available for treatment of gynecomastia.
+However, if we think insurance coverage is a possibility we will write a letter to your insurance company prior to the procedure and determine what benefits may be available.
 We have found that companies are more likely to cover this in the case of adolescent males where the degree of gynecomastia is very significant.

 It’s more common than you think!
-Over 27,000 gynecomastia procedures were performed in the US in 2015.
+Around 25,000 gynecomastia procedures were performed in the US in 2018.
 This compares to 110,000 breast reduction procedures in women.

 5 Reasons why you should have your gynecomastia procedure performed at Lawrence Plastic Surgery: